justingreerbbi/wordpress-oauth-server/readme.txt

 == Description ==

-WP OAuth allows your WordPress site become a SSO authitication endpoint as well has allow to you tie in 3rd party apps and software that requires login.
+WP OAuth allows your WordPress site become a SSO authentication endpoint as well has allow to you tie in 3rd party apps and software that requires login.

 = Supported Grant Types =